-Learn how to make elegant classic gougères: the perfect finger food.
-The recipe includes step-by-step pictures and 15 flavor variations.
+Learn how to make classic gougères: it’s the perfect finger food!
+This recipe includes detailed step-by-step pictures and instructions and 15 flavor variations.

 I have long been addicted to gougères.
 These cheesy savory choux-like confections that are light as air, with a slight crunch on the outside and a moist, tender interior are like the posh version of cheese puffs and they taste better than your favorite cheese crackers.
 They’re the perfect finger food, guaranteed to wow guests on special occasions.
 Yet, they’re simple to make, when you know the basic technique.

 I only recently learned classic gougères originate from the Burgundy region in France.
 They’re always listed amongst the must-try dishes of the region, but I didn’t have the pleasure to indulge during my recent day trip to Dijon.
 These delightful savory treats remained in my mind for the whole time I was in Paris and I came back determined to make gougères again.

 In France, classic gougères are frequently served at wine tastings, which should come as no surprise, since they were created in one of France’s best winemaking regions.
 The classic pairing with gougères is Chablis, a dry white wine made with Chardonnay grapes that has a nice acidity, which deliciously contrasts with the richness and texture of classic gougères.
 They’re fantastic with Champagne too!
 (Of course, what isn’t?)

 After making gougères for the first time, many people complain that their puffs come out of the oven deflated.
 There are two secrets to perfectly round and airy gougères: adding the flour all at once, and incorporating the eggs one by one.
 If you follow these tips, you should succeed (and feel very proud of yourself!).
 The basic choux pastry technique is the same as the use that’s used to make profiteroles or éclairs, so the bonus in mastering classic gougères is that you’ll be able to bake sweet variations too.